Phiwe-Deluca/Phiwe-Deluca/README.md

 - Learning in public through projects that challenge me to explore front-end frameworks, secure backend logic, and expressive UI/UX philosophy
 - Evolving as a creative technologist, experimenting at the intersection of design, code, sound, and mood
 - Contributing to web ecosystems where accessibility, beauty, and meaning coexist
-- Growing slowly, intentionally—because mastery is a jungle, not a ladder
+- Growing slowly, intentionally because mastery is a jungle, not a ladder

 ---